lambdaclass/lambdaworks/README.md

 ## 📚 References and acknowledgements

-The following links, repos, companies and projects have been important in the development of this library and we want to thank and acknowledge them.
+The following links, repos, companies, and projects have been important in the development of this library, and we want to thank and acknowledge them.

 - [Starkware](https://starkware.co/)
 - [Polygon](https://polygon.technology/)